1995–96 Chicago Bulls season: NBA playoffs

+Notable incidents

+One notable incident of the regular season occurred on March 16, 1996, during a road game against the New Jersey Nets at the Brendan Byrne Arena.
+During the first quarter, Rodman head butted referee Ted Bernhardt, got ejected and was suspended for six games; the Bulls defeated the Nets by a score of 97–93.

+Aftermath

+Following the season, Edwards retired, and Salley left to play overseas in Greece.

 Off-season

 Before the 1995–96 NBA season, the Bulls acquired Dennis Rodman and Jack Haley from the Spurs in exchange for Will Perdue and cash considerations to fill a void at power forward left by Horace Grant, who left the Bulls before the 1994–95 NBA season.

 In his book Bad as I Wanna Be, Rodman wrote that Michael Jordan and Scottie Pippen had to approve the trade.
 Rodman chose the number 91 (9+1=10 according to Rodman for why he chose that number) for his jersey since #10 was retired by the Bulls in 1995 in honor of Bob Love.

 Haley played in one game, the final game of the regular season, and didn't participate in the playoffs.
 He was best known for his friendship with the enigmatic Rodman.